Unpacking Leveraged Buyouts (LBOs): How PE Firms Engineer Growth through Debt

 • Operational improvements targeted in the business

-Once evaluating those factors, PEs need to measure key metrics to ensure the deal is favorable, such as:
+Once evaluating these factors, firms need to measure key metrics to ensure the deal is favorable, such as:

 • Debt/EBITDA